numengames/alchemists-tower/README.md

 ---

-## 🤝 Join the Order
+## 🤝 Join the Guild of the Alchemists

-The Forge welcomes skilled practitioners who wish to contribute to its evolution.
+The Tower welcomes skilled practitioners who wish to contribute to its evolution.
 Whether you bring knowledge of new spells, fixes for broken enchantments, or visions of enhanced features, your wisdom is valued.

 ### The Path to Contribution